Skip to content

 • cleanup

-Hook cancelling the subscription to changes in ydoc.
+Hook cancelling the subscriptions to changes in ydoc and awareness,

 Attributes: